adam-davidson128/BindSite/README.md

 - Invalid pocket IDs
 - Structure parsing errors

+## Acknowledgments

+- fpocket developers for the pocket detection algorithm
+- BioPython team for the structural biology toolkit
+- Developed with assistance from Anthropic's Claude 3.5 Sonnet AI

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.